 Please note: the latest course information is available at http://politicalscience.ceu.edu/ma-programs

-The One-year MA Program in Political Science offers a comprehensive and interdisciplinary curriculum in theory and research methods in contemporary political science.
+The one-year MA Program in Political Science offers a comprehensive and interdisciplinary curriculum in theory and research methods in contemporary political science.
 US standards in research and teaching are combined with the varied requirements of an international student body.
-The program is aimed for students who graduated a four-year BA degree.
-The program invites students who wish to develop the analytical skills necessary to achieve excellence in politics and economics of democratization in a comparative perspective, international development, comparative and European politics, current issues in the theory and practice of constitutional democracy, political theory, political sociology, and political economy.
+The program is aimed at students who have graduated from a four-year BA degree.
+The program invites students wishing to develop the analytical skills necessary to achieve excellence in the following areas: politics and economics of democratization in a comparative perspective, international development, comparative and European politics, current issues in the theory and practice of constitutional democracy, political theory, political sociology, and political economy.
 The MA program targets both future academics and students who wish to pursue careers in non-academic jobs requiring considerable skills in social and political analysis, typically in the civil service, the news media, NGOs, political and cultural organizations, and private businesses.

 Entry Requirements for the Master’s Programs

-Candidates for the One-year MA Program must have at least four-years university education prior to joining CEU.
+Candidates for the one-year MA Program must have at least four-years' university education prior to joining CEU.
 Successful applicants usually hold a first degree in economics, history, law, political science or sociology, although other degrees will be given equal consideration.
-Students seeking admission to the Political Science Department’s MA program must meet the General CEU Admissions Requirements and submit:
+Students seeking admission to the Political Science Department’s MA program must meet the General CEU Admissions Requirements and submit the following:

 - samples of previous writings and/or a list of scholarly publications and relevant research experience (as applicable).
 Note that these materials will not be kept, commented on or returned by the department.